Carey pressured from both sides of Fox Time Warner deal to stay in job

 The Murdoch family, including James, is so behind Carey that during the contract negotiations Carey was asked to stay three years, according to two people familiar with the talks.
 One of those sources said that Carey and James have become close and that James is among his strongest supporters.

 In March, Murdoch elevated James to co-chief operating officer with Carey.
-Lachlan returned to the fold after nearly ten years to become non-executive co-chairman of both Fox and News Corp, the publishing assets that were cleaved off from the entertainment division in a corporate split last year.
+Lachlan returned to the fold after nearly ten years to become non-executive co-chairman of both Fox and News Corp (NWSA.O), the publishing assets that were cleaved off from the entertainment division in a corporate split last year.

 Investors in both companies view Carey as well equipped to handle the job of combining and managing an entertainment and news colossus that would alter the media landscape.
 A merger would bring under single management the major movie studios Warner Bros and Twentieth Century Fox, a vast array of broadcast and cable networks that includes Turner Broadcasting System and Fox News, and HBO, one of the most successful pay-TV channels.